The Nearby Area | Los Marines | Fuenteheridos | Aracena National Park | B&B | Cottages

-In early spring the valley below the house is filled with white heather and primroses .
-In late April the nightingales can be heard and you might see wild peonies alongside the solomon’s seal and the euphorbias that grow under the chestnut trees in the bottom of the valley.
+In early spring the valley below the house is filled with white heather and primroses.
+Temperatures are generally in the low 20’s/high teens.
+In late April the nightingales can be heard and you might see wild peonies alongside the Solomon’s seal and the euphorbias that grow under the chestnut trees in the bottom of the valley.

 May marks the start to a succession of local fiestas, Romerias and Ferias which carry through until the early autumn.
 Summer weather is hot and dry, reaching the upper thirties, but with cool nights.
 As we dine late on the terrace it’s advisable to have a shawl or cardigan.